-Indiana requires students be residents of the state for at least 30 days prior to the day of testing.
-Test-takers must not already have a high school diploma or equivalency.
-Individuals may take the TASC exams if they are 18 years or older.
+Indiana requires those who take the TASC be residents of the state for at least 30 days prior to the day of testing.
+Test-takers must not already have a high school diploma or equivalency and must be 18 years or older.
 However, students aged 16 and 17 may be eligible to sit for the exam if they can provide official documentation of their withdrawal from school.
-More information can be found on the state's Department of Workforce Development website (www.in.gov/dwd).
+More information can be found on the state's Department of Workforce Development website.

-For those needing to retake a section of the TASC, Indiana allows two retakes per calendar year.
+For those needing to retake a section of the TASC, Indiana allows two retakes before a six month waiting period.